How to Create Fabric Block Prints on a Tote Bag — Easy Step-by-Step Guide

 Frequently Asked Questions

-What kind of paint do I use for block printing on fabric?
+What kind of paint should I use for block printing on fabric?

-How do I make my block prints permanent on fabric?
+How do I clean my block printing tools?

-What are the best materials for carving block prints?
+What are the best carving materials for beginners?

 Free: 10 Paper Crafts Anyone Can Make in 5 Minutes